Some oral hygienic advice

 - In case of gum recess, teeth are more sensitive to touching, cold air or water due to exposed tooth neck.
 Dental tartar removal in the region may cause slight or strong striking pain.

 - In case freshly made filling, inlay or bridge, inflamed, however, symptom-free teeth are more sensitive, therefore temporary pain may occur during dental hygienic intervention that ceases immediately after treatment or a few hours later.
-In case of significant pain, local anaesthesia in spray form may be claimed to relieve gingival pains and tooth sensitivity.
+In case of significant pain, local anesthesia in spray form may be claimed to relieve gingival pains and tooth sensitivity.

 - During treatment, bleeding from gum may occur that is produced upon touching of inflamed tissues.
 The more the gum was inflamed or the more dental tartar was removed the more it is likely that gum slightly or significantly bleeds.